Sanjidul-Alom-Shifat/Sanjidul-Alom-Shifat/README.md

 # 👨‍💻 About Me ❗
-I’m a junior Front End Web Developer.
+I’m a junior Web Developer.
 I have a passion for learning and sharing my knowledCancel changesge with others as publicly as possible.
 I love to solve real-world problems.
 I am strategic, goal-oriented, and always work with an end goal in mind.
 Over the many years, I created many websites for my clients.
 I pride myself on doing quality work and maintain excellent communication.
 I enjoy working with include ReactJS, JavaScript, Express.js, MongoDB.

 # 💻Skills
 - 🔰 HTML5 / CSS3 / Tailwind / Bootstrap